euherrera/full-stack-interview/README.md

 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure? place code inside a serverless architecture or inside an EC2 cluster inside a http gateway service like Kong gateway.
 Add schema validation middleware for post requests
     2. How would you make this solution scale to millions of records? use persistance or containerisation
     3. What else would you have liked to improve given more time?
-I would have worked on finishing sending the json csv, as I was able to send the company name as middleware to the investment controller and the csv to the post controller.
+    - I would have worked on finishing sending the json csv, as I was able to send the company name as middleware to the investment controller and the csv to the post controller.
+    - I would have added logging
+    - cleaned up the try catch blocks
+    - refactored more
+    - error middleware
+    - export logs
+    - added openapi spec like swagger

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.